Skip to main content

 1. Group welfare — not a solo display fish.
 Plan at least **6** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.

 2. Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-• 3.A peaceful nano schooler that pairs well with cardinal tetras and small shrimp colonies.
+• 4.A peaceful nano schooler that pairs well with cardinal tetras and small shrimp colonies.
 Wants soft acidic water (pH 5.5 to 7.0, soft) for full colour.
 The horizontal stripe goes from pale to deep red as the school settles in a mature tank.

 About this species